 Mr. Grabher is continuing the fight to defend his family name.
 The plate is an expression of the Grabhers’ family pride over three generations, reflecting their German-Austrian roots and heritage.
 Mr. Grabher’s family immigrated to Canada from Europe in 1906.
 His father served in the Canadian Armed Forces, and was stationed in Cape Breton, Nova Scotia.
 The family’s history, including their name and the heritage it signifies, is important to the Grabher family.

-“Arbitrary and capricious censorship is a threat to the expressive rights of Canadians,” states Jay Cameron, Litigation Manager and counsel for Lorne Grabher.
+“Arbitrary and capricious censorship is a threat to the expressive rights of Canadians,” states Jay Cameron, Litigation Director and counsel for Lorne Grabher.
 “Mr. Grabher should be able to proudly display his last name without a court ruling it is offensive.
 We look forward to the next stage of these proceedings.”